PBS Wisconsin: History

 WHA-TV signed on the air on May 3, 1954, as the first educational station in Wisconsin and the seventh in the United States.
 WHA-TV is the only public television station in the country that maintains a three-letter callsign, and one of only three analog-era UHF stations altogether (along with WHP-TV in Harrisburg, Pennsylvania, and WWJ-TV in Detroit) with a three-letter callsign.

 Wisconsin was a relative latecomer to educational television, despite its earlier leading role in educational radio.
 Channel 21's radio sister, WHA (AM), is one of the oldest educational radio stations in the world.
 By the time channel 21 signed on, UW had already launched a radio network that evolved into today's Wisconsin Public Radio.
 However, for most of the time from the 1950s through the 1970s, it was one of only three stations in the state that was a member of National Educational Television (NET) and its successor, PBS.
 The others were WMVS (channel 10) and WMVT (channel 36) in Milwaukee.
-The only other areas of the state outside of Milwaukee and Madison that had a clear signal from an NET/PBS member station were the northwest (from Duluth, Minnesota's WDSE-TV) and the southwest (from the Twin Cities' KTCA-TV).
+The only other areas of the state outside of Milwaukee and Madison that had a clear signal from an NET/PBS member station were the northwest (from Duluth, Minnesota's WDSE-TV) and the west central (from the Twin Cities' KTCA-TV).
 During the late 60s and into the early 70s, commercial station KFIZ-TV in Fond du Lac was contracted by the UW-Madison Board of Regents to simulcast portions of WHA-TV's broadcast day, bringing WHA's programming into the Green Bay and Milwaukee markets.

 Wisconsin Public Television's logo from 1992 to 2019.